 26. WG-FSA recommended that areas with high by-catch rates should be avoided and noted that from 2012 vessels have received a recommendation to avoid the areas of high by-catch.

-Incidental mortality of birds and mammals
+Incidental mortality of seabirds and marine mammals

 Incidental mortality